 2. On the search results page, use the filters in the left column under the "Limit To" menu:

-How do you know if an article is from a peer-reviewed academic journal or just a plain academic journal?
-Two options: (1) search the UlrichsWeb Database or (2) check the journal publisher's website for a detailed description of the journal.
+How do you know if an article is from a peer-reviewed academic journal or an academic journal that doesn't include peer-reviewed articles?
+Two options: (1) search for the journal title in Ulrichsweb database or (2) check the journal publisher's website for a detailed description of the journal.

 Search the title of the journal (not the article) and look at the symbols beside the title.
 If there is a "refereed" symbol , then the journal is peer-reviewed.
 Refereed is a synonym for peer-reviewed.